CIDRAM/Docs/readme.en.md

 - [Forwarded - HTTP \| MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Forwarded)

 ##### "http_response_header_code" `[int]`
 - Which HTTP status message should CIDRAM send when blocking requests?
-(Refer to the documentation for more information).

 ```
 http_response_header_code
-├─200 (200 OK)
-├─403 (403 Forbidden)
-├─410 (410 Gone)
+├─200 (200 OK): Least robust, but most user-friendly.
+Automated requests will most likely
+│ interpret this response as indication that the request was successful.
+├─403 (403 Forbidden): More robust, but less user-friendly.
+Recommended for most general
+│ circumstances.
+├─410 (410 Gone): Could cause problems when resolving false positives, because some browsers
+│ will cache this status message and not send subsequent requests, even after
+│ having been unblocked.
+May be the most preferable in some contexts, for
+│ certain kinds of traffic.
-├─418 (418 I'm a teapot)
+├─418 (418 I'm a teapot): References an April Fools' joke ({{Links.RFC2324}}).
+Very unlikely to be
+│ understood by any client, bot, browser, or otherwise.
+Provided for amusement
+│ and convenience, but not generally recommended.
-├─451 (451 Unavailable For Legal Reasons)
+├─451 (451 Unavailable For Legal Reasons): Recommended when blocking primarily for legal reasons.
+Not recommended in
+│ other contexts.
-└─503 (503 Service Unavailable)
+└─503 (503 Service Unavailable): Most robust, but least user-friendly.
+Recommended for when under attack, or
+  for when dealing with extremely persistent unwanted traffic.
 ```

 ##### "silent_mode" `[string]`